jackcox15/Kairos/README.md

 - LoRa device connected to USB hub, or via MicroUSB cable

 Option 3: RNode Gateway
-- Raspberry Pi with WiFi AP and web interface
+- Raspberry Pi 4b or 5 with WiFi AP and web interface
 - Plug and play for non-technical users
 - 3.5" LCD with real-time status monitoring